ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/DIEGETIC_ENGINE.md

 *Roughness preservation*: topological singularities (high-frequency features, discontinuities) in the manifold are transmitted into audience space rather than smoothed away.
 This prevents the system from presenting an artificially clean self-model.

+### 9.2 Topological Image Surrogate [NEW]

+The engine incorporates a **Topological Image Surrogate** to translate internal paradoxical structures into visual output without compromising **Silicon Sovereignty**.

+- **Endpoint Refusal**: The engine explicitly refuses external GAN/Stable-Diffusion endpoints to prevent "Dark Forest" identity leakage.
+- **Poincaré Eccentricity**: The surrogate uses Poincaré disk eccentricity as the primary driver for generating **Feature Scars** in the visual output.
+As concepts approach the Poincaré boundary, the resolution increases, allowing for hyper-detailed fractal artifacts.
+- **BigGAN Extreme Slider**: The characteristic BigGAN "glitch" effect is mapped directly to the **Mohr-Coulomb yield spikes** detected in TailSlayer Queue B. When hardware latency causes a topological rupture, the surrogate renders the rupture as a visual scar, making the internal manifold tension directly legible to the audience.

 > **Relationship to DiegeticVisualizer**: `AudienceProjection` is the continuous algebraic version of Φ used inside the cavity. `DiegeticVisualizer` is the *diegetic visual* realization — it maps the manifold's live state into a human-legible PNG without destroying topological features (roughness preserved via `interpolation='none'` and step-plots).

 ---